 Note: If you are self-driving, please be extremely careful descending the mountain in the dark.
 There are no road lights and many of the turns are extremely tight.
 Auto accidents are a frequent occurrence at night!

 Mount Teide Observatory

-The Teide Obsevatory is the largest solar observatory in the world.
+The Teide Observatory is the largest solar observatory in the world.
 It is possible to visit the observatory on a pre-booked daytime tour (this is a solar observatory).
 You won’t have access to any of the research telescopes, but they have special telescopes for visitors who can observe the sun.
 Tour space is limited and it is extremely popular, so if the observatory in Tenerife is on your bucketlist, be sure to book your tour early.
-You can pre-book your tour here.

 Photographing the Volcano